yrachid/blog/content/posts/learning-webpack-with-vuejs.md

 More less like the following illustration:

+![A diagram showing how Webpack reads the import statements of the application files and then puts all of the files together in a single file called bundle, respecting the order of the imports it found during the process of reading the code](/images/2017/08/11/webpack-bundle-diagram.png)

 _Please do note that this illustration is not accurate, it's just an ugly analogy on how Webpack performs its shenanigans._

 Ok, let's give it a try: